Joseph Aidoo (Ghanaian footballer)

-Joseph Aidoo (born 29 September 1995) is a Ghanaian professional footballer who plays as a centre-back for La Liga club Celta de Vigo, and the Ghana national team.
+Joseph Aidoo (born 29 September 1995) is a Ghanaian professional footballer who plays as a centre-back for the Ghana national team.

 Club career

 Inter Allies

 He started his professional football career at Inter Allies in the First Capital Plus Premier League.
 In 2013–14, Aidoo was nominated in the category Defender of the year in the domestic top tier, but eventually missed out on the award.
 Aidoo was the club captain during the season of 2014–15.

 Hammarby IF

 In August 2015, Swedish club Hammarby IF in Allsvenskan signed Aidoo on a six-month loan deal.
 He made his debut, and his only appearance during the 2015 season, against then reigning champions Malmö FF on 25 October 2015.
 Even though Hammarby lost with a score of 0–1, Aidoo put on an impressive performance being voted Hammarby player of the game.

 Before the 2016 Allsvenskan season, he signed for Hammarby IF permanently on a three-year deal.
 He made his first league appearance of the season against Malmö FF on 18 May, playing the first half before being substituted at halftime.
 Mid through the campaign, manager Nanne Bergstrand chose to swap the two central defenders, with Aidoo and newly signed David Boo Wiklander making their entrances as regular starters.
 Out of the following 11 games, Hammarby won an impressive seven – also keeping a clean sheet in six consecutive away fixtures.
 Aidoo scored his first competitive goal for Hammarby on 12 September 2016, in a 1–1 draw against Örebro SK on home turf.

 Aidoo started the 2017 season in fine form, with Hammarby only conceding five goals in the six league games.
 Aidoo's performances led to him being named in April's best eleven for African players over the world, in the magazine Goal.